 By LORNE COOK and KAREL JANICEK

-The inaugural summit of the European Political Community involves the 27 European Union member countries, aspiring partners in the Balkans and Eastern Europe, as well as neighbors like Britain — the only country to have left the EU — and Turkey.
+The summit will involve the 27 EU member countries, aspiring partners in the Balkans and Eastern Europe, as well as neighbors like Britain – the only country to have left the EU – and Turkey.

 In a speech unveiling his idea in May, Macron may have fueled the enlargement concerns.